ukusyaoi/ukusyaoi/README.md

 ### UKUS YAOI DRAMA CDS WERE MADE!
 > (*Note: These mentioned drama CDs have no impact canon timeline and are usually created for fanservice, however, are drawn from canon material)

-Works of Yaoi Drama CDs tend to make it very well known if the characters are in an incest relationship.
+- Works of Yaoi Drama CDs tend to make it very well known if the characters are in an incest relationship.
 And in the CD, they are not.

+**Thank you for reading until the very end!
+Once again, incest is disgusting, real OR fictional, yikes!**